-Moise Louisy-Louise, PhD, is an Assistant professor at EDHEC Business School (Nice campus), where he teaches financial & managerial accounting, advanced financial accounting topics, financial s
+Moise LOUISY-LOUIS, PhD, is an Assistant professor at EDHEC Business School (Nice campus), where he teaches financial & managerial accounting, advanced financial accounting topics, financial st

 EDHEC-Risk Climate Impact Institute

 Lionel Martellini s a Professor of Finance at EDHEC Business School and the Director of EDHEC-Risk Institute.

 Leadership Development Chair Research Associate